LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 ### A4.
 H1c's core model was subjected to an influence diagnostic for the first time, as a confirmatory (not exploratory) check

-**Assumed:** influence diagnostics had, in earlier drafts, only been applied to Level 2's exploratory sub-models (e.g., the local-business interaction term), leaving the primary H1c model itself unaudited.
+**Assumed:** influence diagnostics had, in earlier drafts, only been applied to the post-hoc exploratory sub-models (e.g., the local-business interaction term), leaving the primary H1c model itself unaudited.

 **Contradicted by:** a research-wide methodological self-audit flagged this as a procedural gap — the paper's central claim had never been stress-tested against its own influential